 Cleanup Alternatives Evaluation (Volume III)

-The cleanup options protect against the exposure of people and wildlife to contaminants.
 Options for cleaning up contaminated soil include excavating soil and either hauling it away or consolidating the contaminated soil on-site.
 Options vary in the size of the area to be excavated.
 If contaminated soil is left on the property, then a cap will cover the contaminated soil.

 Groundwater is not a source of drinking water, and the primary concern is to protect against contamination moving from the groundwater to marine waters and sediments.
 Cleanup options vary from treating groundwater at the shoreline to treating it throughout the upland.
 Treatments include injecting air into groundwater to increase the rate of breakdown of contaminants or using chemicals to treat groundwater.

 Cleanup options for marine sediment include dredging, using fill, and capping.
-Enhanced natural recovery means placing a thin layer of clean sand on top of the sediment and the activity of animals living in the sediment mixes the sand and contaminated sediments.
-A cap is a mixture of sand, gravel, and other materials that seals the contaminated sediment under the cap.
+Enhanced monitored natural recovery means placing a thin layer of clean sand on top of the sediment and the activity of animals living in the sediment mixes the sand and contaminated sediments.
+A cap is a mixture of sand, gravel, and other materials that isolates the contaminated sediment under the cap.

 Port Angeles Harbor Sediment Study reports